 Nursing Home Justice, led by attorney Mac Hester, knows how to investigate your case to find who’s liable and help your loved one recover from the abuse they endured.
 Tell us your story, and we can guide you through your recovery journey.
-Contact a nursing home neglect attorney today at (303) 775-8128.
+Contact a nursing home abuse attorney today at (303) 775-8128.

 Understaffing in nursing homes is a long-running issue that recently came to light amid the Covid-19 pandemic.
 Now, nursing homes face a crisis as more than 2,000 nurses have fled the industry entirely in Colorado.
 Despite these unprecedented circumstances, there are many other reasons why nursing homes lack the support they need, including the following: